Christopher Evans (outlaw): George Sontag's confession

 In December 1891, John brought George to California to meet Chris Evans.
 George was not impressed with Evans like his brother however, and described him as, “a somewhat religious man of medium build with reddish hair and slow movements, who looked more like a farmer than a train robber.”
 Evans filed a mining claim that February, but according to George the three did little mining.
 Instead they went into the Sierra Nevada mountains in search of potential places of concealment, where they felt comfortable they could hide out for months at a time if needed.
 George's trip was cut short when John broke his leg during an accident with a runaway team.
 George had also received a letter notifying him that his wife had delivered a baby, so he bought a train ticket home.
 During his trip to California, George brought up to Evans the idea of robbing a train back in Minnesota where George knew the country well.
 That June, Chris sent a letter to George telling him he was coming to Minnesota alone and to prepare for a “hunt”.

-On the June 28th, Chris arrived in Mankato under an assumed name, Charles Naughton, and booked a room at the Sontag hotel.
-George already had a whole robbery planned and after discussing it further they both decided to rob the “Omaha” on the night of July 1.
+On June 28, Chris arrived in Mankato under an assumed name, Charles Naughton, and booked a room at the Sontag hotel.
+George already had a whole robbery planned and after discussing it further they both decided to rob the "Omaha" on the night of July 1.
 George explained how he had begun to mistrust Chris from the beginning, but because his brother had a deep respect for him, he went about the robbery as if John were there.

 As usual, they reached the scene a day ahead of time, looked over the ground carefully and came to the conclusion to rob the train in between St. Peter and Kasota.
 The next afternoon, they rode some distance from town, hid their horses close to the tracks, and returned to St. Peter in time to board the No. 1 as it pulled out.

 They stopped the train in the usual manner, with the engineer and fireman covered.
 It was raining hard this night, making everything along the track very dark and uncertain.
 After coming to a stop, Chris and George planned to use dynamite on the express door, but it became unnecessary when they caught the messenger with the door open.
 Chris told George to watch the engine crew while he went in to search the car.

 Like usual, the train crew was then marched down the tracks and after a safe distance was ordered to go back to the train.
 The two grabbed their horses and rode off.
 However, when George drew close to Chris and asked him what the loot was, Chris explained that the messenger had told him there was no money.
 George swore that the messenger must have lied, but before he could turn around the engine headlight flashed on and the train started back toward St. Peter.
 They were forced to leave empty handed and George was left believing that Chris had swindled him.